jakemurphycollins/TillerProject/README.md

 ## Description
+Project implements a combined sensor that reads the tiller angle from a relative encoder and an absolute potentiometer.
+The relative encoder has the issue of slipping / dropping encoder ticks occassionally.
+When enough ticks have been dropped and the angle estimation drifts far enough from the potentiometer's estimation, then the combined sensor class fixes it.
+The combined sensor class fixes the estimation by resetting the encoder sensor with the current reading from the potentiometer.
+The sensor reading is then collected at a regular rate from time-triggered task and the task prints the value to COUT.
+The scheduler for the time-triggered architecture runs in one thread.
+This thread retrieves the tiller angles from two dummy classes that mock an encoder driver and an adc driver.
+Those two objects are shared with the other thread that supplies them with the tiller angle.

+The other thread calculates the next tiller angle and then updates both the dummy encoder driver and dummy adc driver.
+To avoid both threads using the dummy objects at the same time, they share a mutex that they need to lock in order to either update or read the dummy classes.

 ## Installation
 To build and run the simulation and the tests, you'll need download the following packages and assign them to the PATH